ahmedtika74/DevConnect/README.md

 # DevConnect — Social Platform for Developers

-A full-stack social networking application built for developers to connect, share updates, and engage with a tech-focused community.
-Features real-time notifications, infinite scroll feeds, user profiles with follow systems, and full CRUD operations — all powered by a modern React + Supabase architecture.
+A full-stack social networking application.
+Features real-time notifications, infinite scroll feeds, user profiles with follow systems, and full CRUD operations - all powered by a modern React + Supabase architecture.

 Designed, built, and shipped solo in 2 weeks.